The Salmon and Steelhead Crisis

 The Impact of Closed Seasons

-The economic and human impact of the salmon crash and the closed fishing seasons has been severe.
-Thousands of commercial fishermen, charter boat operators, guides, tackle manufacturers and employees of associated businesses are unemployed.
-Hundreds of coastal communities that depend on the salmon fishing businesses have also been hurt badly.
+The economic and human impact of the salmon crash and when the fishing seasons were closed in 2008 and 2009 was severe.
+Thousands of commercial fishermen, charter boat operators, guides, tackle manufacturers and employees of associated businesses were unemployed.
+Hundreds of coastal communities that depend on the salmon fishing businesses were also hurt badly.
 Salmon fishing to some of these communities is the number one economic driver.
 An American Sportfishing Association (ASA) 2009 economic study of the season shutdowns put the job loss at 23,000 and the California economic impact at a negative $1.4 billion annually.
-There are now 500,000 salmon fishermen who are deprived of their favorite pastime.
+There are 500,000 salmon fishermen who fish when the runs are good.
 They do not understand how a public resource can be so badly abused.